 Osteopaths – focus on the whole body (holistic) not just the problem area; treatment is varied and includes muscles, joints, nerves and lymphatics.
 Osteopaths primarily use their hands for treatment and may prescribe exercises to ensure long lasting results are achieved with minimal treatments.

-For more information about the EPC program talk to your osteopath and your GP, go to the Medicare Australia website www.medicare.gov.au, or call Medicare Australia on: 132 011.
+For more information about the Treatment Care Plan program talk to your osteopath and your GP or visit the Medicare Australia website www.medicare.gov.au, or call Medicare Australia on: 132 011.